chetnashah/webconcepts/AngularJS.md

 A named view can target an arbitrary viewport, anywhere in the DOM (even outside the component hierarchy of the parent state).
 This can be used to fill (or override) named viewports such as footers, or nagivation, when some nested state is active.

+Where does the template get inserted?
+When a state is activated, its templates are automatically inserted into the `ui-view` of its parent state's template.
+If it's a top-level state—which 'contacts' is because it has no parent state–then its parent template is `index.html`.

 3. URL - A state can define a URL, but it isn’t required.
 If a state has defined a URL, the browser’s location is updated to that URL when the state is active.

 A state’s URL is actually a URL fragment.
 Each state defines only the fragment (portion) of the URL that it “owns”.